Smart WebView includes a robust system for handling light and dark themes, allowing the app to automatically adapt to the user’s device settings.

 The theming system operates on multiple levels to ensure a seamless experience:

 3. JavaScript Injection: On page load, the native app injects the initial theme preference into the web page’s JavaScript context.
+This allows your web content to match the native UI.

 4. CSS Styling: The web page’s style.css uses CSS variables and a .dark-mode class on the <body> tag to switch between light and dark styles.